thoschuller/ec-ariel/docs/source/index.rst

 Installation Information
 ------------
-See the :ref:`installation guide` for details.
+See the installation guide for more details.

 .. toctree::
    :maxdepth: 3